 - What kinds of tasks might be difficult to perform when returning home given the nature of the surgery?
 (Ex. bathing, dressing, climbing stairs, picking up prescription drugs, cooking, shopping, driving, etc.)

 - What activities are not recommended following surgery?

 - What signs or symptoms should I watch for that might indicate a problem during recovery?

 - Will the medications cause drowsiness or confusion?

-Empowering yourself and your loved one with knowledge can pave the way for a smoother transition from hospital to home, but the best way to prevent post-hospitalization difficulties is by enlisting the services of a professional Donnellson IA home health care agency such as Advanced Home Health Care.
+Empowering yourself and your loved one with knowledge can pave the way to ease transitions after surgery from hospital to home, but the best way to prevent post-hospitalization difficulties is by enlisting the services of a professional Donnellson IA home health care agency such as Advanced Home Health Care.
 We can help your loved one get settled back in comfortably after surgery, pick up prescriptions, and make sure he or she remains safe and well.
 Contact us any time at 800-791-7785 to learn more.